1. Purpose

 -

-cases where the Registrar’s leave extends beyond a reasonable timeframe, in the RACGP’s opinion, for that category of leave, as per the Leave Policy.
+cases where the Registrar’s leave extends beyond a reasonable timeframe, in the RACGP’s opinion, for that category of leave, per the Program Leave Policy.

 -

-cases where AGPT Registrars who currently hold Accepted Temporary Visas and do not obtain permanent residency or citizenship of Australia or New Zealand prior to Completion of Training,
+cases where AGPT Registrars who currently hold Accepted Temporary Visas and do not obtain permanent residency or citizenship of Australia or New Zealand before Completion of Training,

 -